 Internally restricted net assets represent amounts set aside by the university's Board of Governors for an investment income reserve to ensure that future obligations can be fulfilled in the event of significant investment losses.
-This amount is not available for other purposes without the approval of the Board and does not have interest allocated to it.
+Of the total reserve, \$32,000 has been appropriated by management to the Strategic Initiatives Fund per the University Funds Investment Policy.
+These amounts are not available for other purposes without the approval of the Board and do not have interest allocated to them.

+2022 2021

-2021 2020 Investment income reserve \$ 55,000 \$ 40,051
+Investment income reserve \$ 71,000 \$ 55,000

+Strategic initiatives ; 32,000 -

+\$ 10 03,000 \$ 55,000